-The Katz Law Group has over 36 years of experience in preparing contracts and agreements for small businesses in Massachusetts.
+The Katz Law Group has nearly 40 years of experience in preparing contracts and agreements for small businesses in Massachusetts.
 From our extensive contract and business litigation and trial experience, we have gained the necessary business judgment and savvy to know what kinds of agreements will work for your business in the real business world.
 Having a comprehensive, well planned agreement in the beginning can protect your business and help avoid litigation in the future, all while protecting your business' brand.

 However, even the most carefully planned agreements cannot and will not protect your small business against every legal dispute.
 If and when a dispute occurs, we stand ready to protect your interests and will work to resolve your contract issues as efficiently as possible until resolution.